API Usage

 Base URL

-All API access is over HTTPS, and accessed from the api.noteshred.com domain.
+All API access is over HTTPS, and accessed from the www.noteshred.com domain.

 All data is sent and received as JSON.